Holden Sandman

 The Holden Sandman is a sports coupé utility and panel van produced by Holden from 1974 to 1980.

-The Sandman came standard with the Monaro GTS' gauge cluster, steering wheel, bucket seats, along with a fully furnished interior, rally wheels, GTS style guards, "Sandman" Logo painted on B pillars, and exclusive vinyl stripes, and Sandman written on the tailgate, using either a 4 speed manual (Standard) or 3 Speed 'Tri-Matic' Automatic, both controlled through a console mounted floorshift.
+The Sandman featured elements from the Monaro GTS, including gauge cluster, steering wheel, bucket seats, and a fully furnished interior, vinyl stripes, and wheels.
+The guards featured a "Sandman" logo painted on B pillars, and Sandman written on the tailgate.
+It utilised a 4-speed manual transmission or an optional 3-speed 'Tri-Matic' automatic, both controlled through a console mounted gear stick.

 The HQ and HJ Sandman models were available with the following engines: GMH '173' I6 at 118 bhp, GMH '202' I6 at 135 bhp, GMH '253' V8 at 185 bhp, GMH '308' V8 at 240 bhp.